 The Palace Theatre is one of downtown Frostburg’s iconic and Instagram-worthy places and currently shows classic films and nationally known acts.
 It opened in the early 1900s.

-Fun Fact: President Harry S. Truman ate at the Princess Restaurant on Father’s Day in 1953; you can sit in same booth.
+Fun Fact: President Harry S. Truman ate at the Princess Restaurant on Father’s Day in 1953; you can sit in the same booth.

-I recommend the homemade Ravioli of the Day for your main course; mine was sun-dried tomato, which was a 10/10 delicious pasta dish.
+I recommend the homemade Ravioli of the Day for your main course; mine was sun-dried tomato, a 10/10 delicious pasta dish.
 You can add grilled chicken for a few dollars more.
 My friend chose the Maple Glazed Salmon and thought it was delicious.

-Lorenzo’s Frostburg Bakery offers a wonderful selection of cookies, pastries, and donuts for satisfying your sweet tooth and even homemade peanut butter dog treats for your pet.
-I had a dozen of the buttery Italian cookies and savored every bite.
+At snack time, consider Lorenzo’s Frostburg Bakery’s beautiful selection of cookies, pastries, and donuts for satisfying your sweet tooth and even homemade peanut butter dog treats for your pet.
+I had a dozen of buttery Italian cookies and savored every bite.